 We’d like to wish all of members good luck in this event !
 John will be there as official photographer.

-Frimley Junior Chess Club meets each Sunday from 10.30am until 12.30pm in Frimley Village Hall
+Frimley Junior Chess Club meets each Tuesday from 6.30am until 8.30pm in Camberley Baptist Church Hall

 Privacy & Cookies Policy